Electronic waste recycling: Asia

 In Japan, sellers and manufacturers of certain electronics (such as televisions and air conditioners) are required to recycle them.
-This is covered by at least two legislations: the Law for the Promotion of Effective Utilization of Resources (LPUR); and, the Law for the Recycling of Specified Kinds of Home Appliances (LRHA).
-The former, which was passed in 2001, encouraged manufacturers to voluntarily help recycle goods while the LRHA, which was adopted in 2009, required more recycling efforts by both consumers and manufacturers of home appliances.
-However, no legislation exists to cover the recycling of computer or cellphone-related wastes.
+This is covered by at least two legislations: the Law for the Promotion of Effective Utilization of Resources (LPUR) and the Law for the Recycling of Specified Kinds of Home Appliances (LRHA).
+The former, which was passed in 2001, encouraged manufacturers to voluntarily help recycle goods, while the LRHA, which was adopted in 2009, required more recycling efforts by consumers and manufacturers of home appliances.
+However, no legislation exists to cover the recycling of computer or cellphone-related waste.

 It is required in South Korea and Taiwan that sellers and manufacturers of electronics be responsible for recycling 75% of their used products.
-In South Korea, some local governments have introduced recycling initiatives such as the case of Seoul, which launched its specialized e-waste recycling program.
+In South Korea, some local governments have introduced recycling initiatives, such as the case of Seoul, which launched its specialized e-waste recycling program.
 This includes the SR Center recycling facility, which takes apart and salvages materials from a fifth of the 10-ton e-waste that the city generates each year.

-According to a report by UNEP titled, "Recycling – from E-Waste to Resources," the amount of e-waste being produced – including mobile phones and computers – could rise by as much as 500 percent over the next decade in some countries, such as India.
+According to a report by UNEP titled, "Recycling – from E-Waste to Resources," the amount of e-waste produced – including mobile phones and computers – could rise by as much as 500 percent over the next decade in some countries, such as India.

 One theory is that increased regulation of electronic waste and concern over the environmental harm in mature economies creates an economic disincentive to remove residues prior to export.
-Critics of trade in used electronics maintain that it is too easy for brokers calling themselves recyclers to export unscreened electronic waste to developing countries, such as China, India and parts of Africa, thus avoiding the expense of removing items like bad cathode ray tubes (the processing of which is expensive and difficult).
+Critics of trade in used electronics maintain that it is too easy for brokers calling themselves recyclers to export unscreened electronic waste to developing countries, such as China, India and parts of Africa, thus avoiding the expense of removing items like bad cathode-ray tubes (the processing of which is expensive and difficult).
 The developing countries are becoming big dump yards of e-waste.
 Proponents of international trade point to the success of fair trade programs in other industries, where cooperation has led creation of sustainable jobs, and can bring affordable technology in countries where repair and reuse rates are higher.